guildai/guildai/guild/tests/timerange.md

     start: 2014-01-01 00:00:00
     end:   2015-01-01 00:00:00

-### Operator periods
+### Operator ranges

-Operator periods apply a "before" or "after" operator to an explicit time or unit period.
+Operator ranges apply a "before" or "after" operator to an explicit time or unit range.

-If the operator is "before" and a unit period is specified, the time range will have no start time and end with the period start time.
+If the operator is "before" and a unit range is specified, the time range will have no start time and end with the range start time.

-If the operator is "after" and a unit period is specified, the time range will start with the period end time and have no end time.
+If the operator is "after" and a unit range is specified, the time range will start with the range end time and have no end time.

 #### Before operations